Nokt99/Nokt99.github.io/README.md

 # CetusPortal

-CetusPortal is a mythic hybrid website built by Zakariya, blending cinematic storytelling, viral challenges, and interactive tools.
-It features countdowns to video drops, a Rubik Cube Solver AI, channel links, and a teaser for the upcoming MIDNIGHT WAR saga.
+CetusPortal is a mythic hybrid website built by me.
+It includes: interactive tools, countdowns to video drops, a Rubik Cube Solver AI, channel links, and a teaser for the upcoming MIDNIGHT WAR saga.

 ---